Cerelog-ESP-EEG/ESP-EEG/Instructions/readme.md

 ---

-## Step C: Install the Python Package
+## Step 5: Install the Python Package
 With the core library built, you must install the Python bindings to link your scripts to the C++ core.

 **1. Navigate to the python package folder:**